mmosca/FormationFlightDocs/docs/getting-started.md

 A simple way to install FormationFlight is by downloading pre-built binaries from [GitHub Releases](https://github.com/FormationFlight/FormationFlight/releases/latest).
 Choose the correct binary file for your board (for example, `expresslrs_rx_2400` for a 2.4GHz ExpressLRS receiver without PA/LNA like the HappyModel EP1/EP2).

+See the list of [supported hardware](/hardware/) for other targets.

 [Download Firmware :fontawesome-solid-microchip:](https://github.com/FormationFlight/FormationFlight/releases/latest){ .md-button }

 #### Flash your board